 Following a comprehensive planning study, CCS assisted this unique alliance of six NGOs and one sovereign nation with a campaign to acquire three dams on the Penobscot River, Maine’s largest watershed.

-CCS is proud to have assisted the Penobscot River Restoration Trust and its partners to exceed their campaign goal of $10 million in private funds.
+CCS is proud to have assisted the Penobscot River Restoration Trust and its partners in exceeding their campaign goal of $10 million in private funds.
 These key funds, along with $15 million in federal funds, enabled critical steps toward the completion of this historic and nationally recognized project.

 More Case Studies